-When you first start PowerPoint, a new, blank presentation is created.
-The simplest way to create a new presentation is to start PowerPoint and then edit the blank presentation to your liking.
+The simplest way to create a new presentation is to start PowerPoint, click Blank Presentation on the opening screen (see Figure 1-1), and then edit the blank presentation to your liking.

-An alternative is to click the File tab to switch to Backstage View and then click the New command.
-This action brings up the screen shown in Figure 1-4, which offers several ways to create a new presentation:
+After PowerPoint is started, you can also create a new presentation by clicking the File tab to switch to Backstage View and then clicking the New command.
+This action brings up the screen shown in Figure 1-5, which offers several ways to create a new presentation: